Definition of Metadata

 How is the Metadata Used?

-Document metadata provides information on, when it was created, when it was last updated, a document like the author and its size.
+Document metadata provides information on when it was created when it was last updated, a document like an author and its size.
 Web page metadata is used to define the website and to promote the interpretation of the website for search engines and other computers.Video and photo metadata are photo data that includes location, resolution, and other useful information in an image.
 Video and Photo metadata.